Kruptein/planarally-docs/tutorial/setup/self-hosting.md

 Make sure to install all dependencies by running `pip install --user -r requirements.txt`.
 (If you are familiar with python, it is strongly advised to create a dedicated venv for PA, but this is not a hard requirement.)

+Before the server can be started, you have to build the client.
+This is done by the Node.js package manager *npm* with the following command:
+`npm i`
+`npm run build`

 To run the server you now simply run `python3 planarserver.py` and your server should start up.

+In case you want to install and run the server on the latest status of the development branch, you need to run:
+`npm i`
+`npm run serve`
+`python3 planarserver.py dev`

 If everything went well you should now be able to visit `http://localhost:8000` and be greeted with the login screen.